-2.3.2 State Plan of Flood Control Descriptive Document 2022 Update programs, plans, conditions, and mode of O&M for the State-federal flood management system in the Central Valley.
+2.3.2 State Plan of Flood Control Descriptive Document 2022 Update

+The November 2010 SPFC Descriptive Document (California Department of Water Resources 2010) provided the first inventory and description of the flood management projects and features, lands, programs, plans, conditions, and mode of O&M for the State-federal flood management system in the Central Valley.
 The 2010 Descriptive Document was prepared in response to Proposition 1E (Disaster Preparedness and Flood Prevention Act of 2006), which required that information on the SPFC ".... be updated and compiled into a single document entitled, 'The State Plan of Flood Control.'"
 This information is a part of the CVFPP required pursuant to the Central Valley Flood Protection Act of 2008, as updated.
 The 2010 SPFC Descriptive Document was updated in 2017, in support of the 2017 CVFPP Update.
-The 2017 SPFC Descriptive Document Update is not a standalone document and is meant to be used in conjunction with the 2010 document.
+The 2017 SPFC Descriptive Document Update is not a stand-alone document and is meant to be used in conjunction with the 2010 document.